 - Add the salt, pepper, minced garlic, and Italian seasoning to the olive oil and set aside.

-- Set oven rack to center position and preheat oven to 375 degrees F.
+- Set oven rack to center position and preheat oven to 375 degrees F. Line one rimmed baking sheet with two layers of paper towels and another with parchment paper and set aside.

 - Bake for 15 minutes, flip, and bake another 12-15 minutes, until deep golden brown on both sides.
 Serve immediately.